Rosamund (“Ros”) Farndale

 1959

-Rosamund Farndale, married Bradford Garry Martin (a US Citizen) at Hampstead District.
-In the first quarter of 1959.
+Rosamund Farndale, married Bradford Garry Martin (a US Citizen) at Hampstead District in 1959 and their marriage was registered in Hampstead in the first quarter of 1959 (GRO Vol 5c page 1988).

 Nigeria